U2EZNeko/PPG-Public/README.md

   -   Added logging to reduce getting the same playlists

-## Information:
+# Information:

 - I've created this script using a database of 300k+ songs.
 This left me with over 4000 unique genres and 300 moods which should cover quite a broad spectrum of songs.

-- The script uses json files to combine multiple genres/moods into a group and then randomly selects the set amount of songs to add.
-The jsons are formatted like this:

-  "Rock": ["Classic Rock", "Alternative Rock", "Hard Rock", "Indie Rock", "Psychedelic Rock", "Grunge", "Proto-punk"],

-  You can easily add your own genre_groups or mood_groups just make sure it's a unique name.
-If you do, I'd appreciate if you share them.
+- If you run the script through cronjobs, use full paths to the jsons and log files!

+- If you add genre_groups or mood_groups, make their name unique!

 - Because sometimes the scripts cannot find enough songs to fill a playlist, it will try again if it cannot find at least 80% (can be defined in the script) of the SONGS_PER_PLAYLIST.
 It will retry this 10 times.